Key Stage 2 (KS2)

 Class 4: Ms Scotchford

-Both classes are supported by Mrs Brown on Monday, Tuesday and Wednesday.
-Mrs Nicholas also assists by providing specfic intervention programmes for some KS2 pupils.
+Both classes are supported by Mrs Coker on Monday, Tuesday, Wednesday and Thursday.
+Mrs Grifiths, Mrs Seymour and Mrs Nicholas provide specfic intervention programmes for some KS2 pupils.

 Due to the mixed-aged classes, pupils are taught in a two-year cycle to ensure curriculum coverage and progression.

 As pupils move through KS2, the demands of the National Curriculum become much greater and pupils are required to show greater flair and increasing independence in their work.
 In order to enthuse and engage pupils in their learning, our curriculum programme of study is designed to be delivered in a cross-curricular manner.
 This enables teachers to plan learning experiences across a range of different subjects which leads to greater understanding.

 We supplement learning of topics through trips to local areas of interest to support learning.
 In the past these have included: